modern-sapien/project-prometheus/NOTE.md

     Unit 10 Activity 8

 ## Prototypes
-Objects, arrays & primitives are all prototypes, they are hidden but they are are always there.
+Objects, arrays & primitives have prototype methods, they are hidden but they are are always there.
 Sometimes when we develop code we don't want properties of objects we create to be available, so that is where prototypes come in handy.
-Like if we were going to console.log something a lot, and we didn't want an value of the object to add noise to our code, using a prototype to hide it would be effective.
+Like if we were going to console.log something a lot, and we didn't want a value of the object to add noise to our code, using a prototype to hide it would be effective.

     -Example    Unit 10 Activity 5
     function Movie(title, releaseYear)  {